russmaxdesign/portfolio/Russ-Weakley-Resume-extended.md

 **November 2021 to present**

-Lead the strategy, planning and delivery of Intopia’s accessibility education ecosystem, helping organisations build practical accessibility capability across product, design, development, testing and content teams.
+Lead the strategy, planning, development and delivery of Intopia’s accessibility education ecosystem, helping organisations build practical accessibility capability across product, design, development, testing and content teams.

 * Lead accessibility learning and capability strategies for organisations and teams.
-* Develop organisational training strategies based on current levels of accessibility skill, knowledge and understanding.
+* Identify capability gaps and develop organisational training strategies based on audience needs, skills and knowledge.
-* Use skills and knowledge surveys to identify capability gaps and shape training programs.
-* Develop pre-training engagement strategies to increase awareness, participation and organisational support.
-* Plan post-training activities that reinforce learning and help teams apply accessibility in day-to-day work.
-* Oversee the full training lifecycle, from identifying learning needs and developing concepts through to curriculum design, scripting, exercises, production, delivery and evaluation.
+* Oversee the full training lifecycle, from identifying learning needs and developing concepts through to curriculum design, production, delivery and evaluation.
-* Design and deliver accessibility learning for developers, designers, testers, content creators, accessibility specialists and organisational leaders.
-* Lead development across instructor-led and self-paced training formats.
+* Lead development across instructor-led, self-paced and LMS-delivered training formats.
 * Translate WCAG, HTML, ARIA, assistive technology behaviour and complex accessibility concepts into practical guidance.
-* Deliver practical accessibility testing training, including NVDA and VoiceOver.
-* Design and deliver training on conducting user research with people with disability, including interaction with people with lived experience.
+* Design and deliver specialist training, including accessibility testing with NVDA and VoiceOver and conducting research with people with disability.
-* Develop hands-on accessibility exercises, test pages and supporting resources used by auditors, QA teams and other accessibility practitioners.
+* Develop hands-on accessibility exercises, test pages and resources for auditors, QA teams and accessibility practitioners.
+* Meet with prospective clients, identify training needs, scope and price engagements, prepare proposals and support opportunities through to delivery.
+* Develop marketing and lead-generation approaches for training products, including warm lead and Professional B2B Account-Based Marketing strategies.
 * Partner with organisations to embed accessibility knowledge and capability across roles and teams.
-* Support organisations in moving from one-off accessibility awareness activities to sustained capability development.

 ### Accessibility Principal, IAG